CleverRaven/Cataclysm-DDA/design-doc.md

 The player is able to supplement these scavenged goods by crafting a wide variety of items, ranging from mundane cooking to advanced chemistry.

-Structures provide a valuable resource as well, which can be found and modified or constructed from scratch as well.
+Structures provide a valuable resource as well, which can be found and modified or constructed from scratch.

+Vehicles in various states of repair litter the world, and can be driven, repaired and modified.

 ### Senses